Reachability Across the NL/PL Boundary: A Taxonomy-Driven Dataflow Model for LLM-Integrated Applications

 \subsection{Data-Driven Refinement}

-The 15 principle-driven labels provide initial coverage but may miss patterns that only emerge from real data.
-To assess completeness, two authors independently reviewed 200 randomly sampled placeholder–output pairs against the initial label set.
-This process yielded \textbf{nine additional labels} capturing recurring patterns not adequately represented by the initial 15 labels.
-A second iteration of the same review procedure produced no new labels, suggesting saturation.
-We evaluate saturation in \S\ref{sec:rq1} on the full dataset: only 0.01\% of 9,083 pairs fall into the \emph{Unclassifiable} category, indicating the taxonomy has reached practical completeness.
-The final taxonomy comprises \textbf{24 labels} organized into \textbf{8 groups}, shown in \autoref{tab:taxonomy}.
+While the 15 principle-driven labels provide initial coverage of the taxonomy space, they may still miss patterns that emerge in real-world practice.
+To address this, two authors independently reviewed 200 randomly sampled placeholder--output pairs against the initial label set.
+This process identified \textbf{ten additional labels} that capture recurring patterns not adequately represented by the initial 15 labels.
+A second iteration of the same review procedure yielded no new labels, providing a first qualitative signal of saturation.

+The final taxonomy comprises \textbf{25 labels} organized into \textbf{8 groups}, shown in \autoref{tab:taxonomy}.
 Groups A--C map directly to decreasing preservation: verbatim copying (L4), semantic rewriting (L3), and lossy compression (L2).
 Group E captures signal-extraction patterns at L1, where the LLM reduces placeholder content to a decision, score, or category.
 Groups G and H cover L0, where placeholder content is either actively blocked (missing context, missing capabilities, policy refusal) or passively absent (ignored, common-knowledge-dominated).
-Two groups cut across preservation levels: Format labels (Group D) co-occur with any level because output encoding is orthogonal to content preservation, and Generation labels (Group F) span L1--L4 because the LLM can produce new content while fully preserving, partially preserving, or merely extracting a signal from the input.
+Two groups cut across preservation levels: Format and control labels (Group D) co-occur with any level because output encoding and behavioral constraints are orthogonal to content preservation, and Generation labels (Group F) span L1--L4 because the LLM can produce new content while fully preserving, partially preserving, or merely extracting a signal from the input.

 { }